 The TOE is the Scalar and Express P-series SSD, version NV.R1900.
-The self-encrypting solid state drives, each consists of a single ASIC controller, volatile DRAM memory chips and non-volatile NAND.
-The SSDs are compatible with industry standard form factors such as 2.5" SATA hard drive, mini-SATA (mSATA), M.2 SATA, or NVMe M.2 & U.2 SSD slot, including two ruggedized connection types (R-SATA and RMM).
+It is multi-chip standalone cryptographic module consisting of a single ASIC controller and different size of memory chips of volatile DRAM and non-volatile NAND.
+The NVS3800 ARM Cortex M3 is the SSD controller in the Novachips in-house design controller for TOE models with firmware source codes NV.R1900_1000 and NV.R1900_1002.
+The SSDs are compatible with industry standard form factors such as 2.5" SATA hard drive, mini-SATA (mSATA), M.2 SATA, or NVMe M.2 & U.2 SSD slot, in addition to ruggedized connection types (R-SATA and RMM).